 Contraindications.
 BETASERON (interferon beta-1b) is contraindicated in patients with a history of hypersensitivity to natural or recombinant interferon beta, Albumin (Human), mannitol, or any other component of the formulation.

 Hepatic Injury.
 Severe hepatic injury including cases of hepatic failure has been rarely reported in patients taking BETASERON.
-Consider the potential risk of BETASERON used in combination with known hepatotoxic drugs or other products (e.g., alcohol).
-Monitor liver function tests and monitor for signs and symptoms of hepatic injury.
+In some cases, these events have occurred in the presence of other drugs or comorbid medical conditions that have been associated with hepatic injury.
+Consider the potential risk of BETASERON used in combination with known hepatotoxic drugs or other products (e.g., alcohol) prior to BETASERON administration, or when adding new agents to the regimen of patients already on BETASERON.
+Monitor patients for signs and symptoms of hepatic injury.
 Consider discontinuing BETASERON if serum transaminase levels significantly increase, or if they are associated with clinical symptoms such as jaundice.

 Depression and Suicide.
 Depression and suicide have been reported to occur with increased frequency in patients receiving interferon compounds, including BETASERON.
 Patients treated with BETASERON should be advised to report immediately any symptoms of depression and/or suicidal ideation.
 Consider discontinuation of BETASERON if depression occurs.

 Congestive Heart Failure.
 Monitor patients with pre-existing congestive heart failure (CHF) for worsening of their cardiac condition during initiation of and continued treatment with BETASERON.
+Cases of CHF, cardiomyopathy, and cardiomyopathy with CHF have been reported in patients without known predisposition to these events, and without other known etiologies being established.
+In some cases, these events have been temporally related to the administration of BETASERON.
+Recurrence upon rechallenge was observed in some patients.
 Consider discontinuation of BETASERON if worsening of CHF occurs with no other etiology.

 Injection Site Necrosis and Reactions.
 Injection site reactions occurred in 78% of BETASERON patients receiving BETASERON (compared to 26% on placebo) in controlled clinical trials with injection site necrosis reported in 4% of BETASERON patients (compared to 0% on placebo).
 For patients who continue BETASERON after injection site necrosis has occurred, BETASERON should not be administered into the affected area until it is fully healed.
 If multiple lesions occur, therapy should be discontinued until healing occurs.
 Patients should be advised of the importance of the use of aseptic technique and rotating injection sites.